 Inspired by Alfred Hitchcock’s Psycho as arguably the quintessential slasher movie that paved the way of deranged homicidal villains in cinema history, filmmaker John Carpenter (Escape From New York, The Thing, (1982) Big Trouble In Little China) directed a film as a spiritual successor to Hitchcock’s signature picture about a deranged psychopath who escapes from a psychiatric hospital, returns to his childhood home who stalks a teenage girl and her friends while his psychiatrist tracks him down in an attempt to put a halt on his patient’s killing spree.
 The premise I’m referring to is none other than the original Halloween.

 Halloween was released in 1978. (same year Christopher Reeve’s Superman came out) It became a surprise hit with several critics such as Roger Ebert.
-In addition to critical acclaim, it managed to make money at the box office solidifying John Carpenter as a respected filmmaker inspiring iconic slasher films including A Nightmare On Elm Street, Friday The 13th, Child’s Play, Hellraiser among many others
+In addition to critical acclaim, it managed to make money at the box office solidifying John Carpenter as a respected filmmaker inspiring iconic slasher film including A Nightmare on Elm Street, Friday the 13th, Child’s Play, Hellraiser among many others.
+Halloween is selected by The Criterion Collection on LaserDisc issued spine number 247.

 Halloween spawned a franchise consisting numerous sequels that tried to recapture the essence.
 However, each sequel was either an underwhelming disappointment or just a total cluster fudge.
 Rob Zombie directed a remake in 2007 and a sequel two years later.
 Both of them failed to capture lightning in a bottle.
 Besides sequels, the franchise also sold merchandise featuring t-shirts, costumes, action figures, comics etc. The original is my favorite horror movie of all time.

-A follow up to the original Halloween with Jamie Lee Curtis reprising her role as Laurie Strode, is scheduled to come out as the title suggests where it takes place fourty years after the events of the first film with Danny McBride (Tropic Thunder, Eastbound & Down, Underworld series) writing the screenplay.
+A follow up to the original Halloween with Jamie Lee Curtis reprising her role as Laurie Strode, is scheduled to come out as the title suggests where it takes place forty years after the events of the first film with Danny McBride (Tropic Thunder, Eastbound and Down, Underworld series) writing the screenplay.
 The rest of the sequels like Halloween: H20 and Rob Zombie’s remake are discarded in favor of going back to its roots.